rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 teaching: 20
 exercises: 20
 questions:
-- "When is parallel computing useful?"
+- "What is a good parallel algorithm?"
-- "How fast can my code run?"
 objectives:
+- "Introduce theoretical concepts relating to parallel algorithms"
-- "Understanding theoretical limitations on parallel algorithms"
+- "Describe theoretical limitations on parallel computation"
 keypoints:
 - "Algorithms can have parallellisable and non-parallellisable sections"
 - "A highly parallel algorithm may be slower on a single processor"